-- 1. Get Maximum Free Storage
+- 1. Get the Most Out of Free Cloud Storage

 - 2. Look for Paid Plans That Go Beyond Storage Space